Why CFO Scrutiny Is Rising in Enterprise AI Deals

 For AI founders, this is more than a procurement issue.

-Pilots that don’t convert consume engineering, implementation, sales, and executive time without producing the recurring revenue investors expect.
+Pilots that don’t convert consume engineering, implementation, sales, and executive attention without producing the recurring revenue investors expect.

-A growing list of successful pilots can still become a commercial problem if too few reach production.
+A growing list of successful pilots can become a commercial problem when customers don’t realize value and providers don’t produce recurring revenue.

 A successful pilot is only one piece of evidence

-A pilot can prove that an AI solution works.
+A pilot can show that an AI solution works under the conditions tested.

 It doesn’t necessarily prove that enterprise deployment will create enough value to justify the full investment.